T-Tetrominos in Arithmetic Progression

 For widths 12 and 16 the situation is different.
-We can not use A/B blocks, for example, to show that $T_{12}(l) \geq 4W(2, l).$ This is because any 2-coloring of the squares of a $3\times 5$ grid must contain a monochromatic 3-term AP, as we will now show by considering the $3\times 5$ rectangle on the left in Figure \ref{fig-apon12x20}.
+We can not use A/B blocks, for example, to show that $T_{12}(3) \geq 4W(2, 3) = 36.$ This is because any 2-coloring of the squares of a $3\times 5$ grid must contain a monochromatic 3-term AP, as we will now show by considering the $3\times 5$ rectangle on the left in Figure \ref{fig-apon12x20}.
 Suppose there was a red/blue-coloring of those 15 squares with no 3-term AP.
 We may assume that square H is colored red.
 Then at least one of A or P must be blue, and at least one of E or K must also be blue.
 This gives two cases up to symmetry.
 In case 1, we assume that A and E are blue.
 Then C must be red, which forces M to be blue, which forces both G and I to be red, giving a contradiction.
 The other case is similar.
-Yet there does exist a tiling of a $12\times 20$ rectangle, as shown on the right in that figure, containing no 3-term AP.
+This implies that any tiling of a $12\times 20$ rectangle with A/B blocks must contain a 3-term AP, yet there does exist a tiling of a $12\times 20$ rectangle, as shown on the right in that figure, containing no 3-term AP.